 All together, EU citizens in Britain that will lose or will see their right to vote in EU elections diminished make a population of over 900,000 (Eurostat data, 2017).

-Each EU state defines its electoral procedures and, when it comes to the election of the European parliament, a number of countries do not allow or seriously limit the ability of their nationals to vote from abroad.
+Each EU country defines its electoral procedures and, as regards EU elections, a number of them do not allow to vote from abroad.

-Ireland, for example, requires to be enlisted in the register of electors in order to vote.
-But only Irish and other EU nationals who reside in Ireland can be included in the register, so Irish citizens who live in the UK will not be entitled to vote.
+Ireland, for example, requires to enrol in the register of electors, which is open only to Irish and EU nationals living in Ireland.
+As a result, Irish citizens who live in the UK will not be entitled to vote.
 Cyprus, the Czech Republic and Slovakia have similar rules, and Malta applies restrictions too.

-Italy is preparing the vote as if the UK were to remain a member of the EU.
+Italy is preparing the election as if the UK were to remain a member of the EU.
 “At the moment it is not possible to establish whether Italian electors in the United Kingdom will be able to vote at polling stations organised by the Consulate General in London and Edinburgh,” Consul Marco Villani told Europe Street.
-“The Ministry of Foreign Affairs has started the preliminary procedure to offer this possibility, but the procedure will be stopped in the event of a definitive exit of the UK from the EU before the election date.”
+“The Ministry of Foreign Affairs has started the preliminary procedure to offer this possibility, but the procedure will be stopped in the event of a definitive UK exit from the EU before the election date,” he said.

-As regards Bulgaria, procedures will be announced at a later stage, an official from the Embassy in London told Europe Street.
+As regards Bulgaria, procedures will be announced at a later stage, an official from the London Embassy told Europe Street.

 Electoral rules country by country are available here.

 This article was published on March 2 and revised on March 24, 2019, with new information on Greece and the distribution of parliament’s seats.
 Photo: Michel Christen, © European Union 2019, Source: EP.